Should You Start a Business Podcast? 5 Questions to Answer First

 Using a podcast to generate leads

 The chart below is a screen shot from my CRM (I use Monday.com), which shows qualified leads by source, quarter-over-quarter.
-In Q3 2023, I refined my service offering and target audience (podcast marketing for experts and professional services firms), launched a podcast-centric marketing campaign in Q4, and it started having an impact in Q1 2024.
+In Q3 2023, I refined my service offering and target audience.
+Then, I launched a podcast-centric marketing campaign in Q4.
+About 6-9 months later, it started having an impact in terms of lead generation.
 In Q2, I could attribute 27% of my leads directly to podcast content.

 Using a podcast to accelerate network growth